Is Wine Keto? Let’s Talk Low Sugar, Low Carb Wine

 Which Wines are Keto?
 Which are Not?

-Ok, so we’ve learned that the Keto kids like to keep carbs low, and that dry wines have low to no residual sugar.
+Ok, so we’ve learned that the Keto wine kids like to keep carbs low, and that dry wines have low to no residual sugar.

 Look for low alcohol wines, fermented dry, with low carbs like the Maker Sparkling Sauvignon Blanc.